 The first thing to check if you get a whiff of any of these problems is to check that all the steps in the threading sequence have been complied with.
 Threading the sewing machine the right way is a very important first step which shouldn’t be taken lightly at all .
 So you are on the right track in reading this.

-First thing I would advice you is to go and read your sewing machine manual ( after you have read this post ofcourse); if you do not have the manual please get one pronto – check this post for a downloadable version of the sewing machine manual for your particular brand of sewing machine.
+First thing I would advice you is to go and read your sewing machine manual ( after you have read this post ofcourse); if you do not have the manual please get one pronto – check this post for sewing machine manual for your particular brand of sewing machine.
 I will be outlining the general principles of threading a sewing machine here which is similar for most machines.